quicwg/base-drafts/draft-ietf-quic-http.md

 HTTP/3 request header; when it is, it MUST NOT contain any value other than "trailers".

-An intermediary transforming an HTTP/1.x message to HTTP/3 MUST remove any fields nominated by the Connection field, along with the Connection field itself.
-Intermediaries MUST decode and remove any HTTP/1.1 transfer codings.
+An intermediary transforming an HTTP/1.x message to HTTP/3 MUST remove connection-specific header fields as discussed in Section 7.6.1 of
-Such intermediaries SHOULD also remove other connection-specific fields, such as Keep-Alive, Proxy-Connection, and Upgrade, even if they are not nominated by the Connection field.
+{{!SEMANTICS}}, or their messages will be treated by other HTTP/3 endpoints as malformed ({{malformed}}).

 #### Pseudo-Header Fields